Mithila001/Mithila001/README.md

 ## 💻 Computer Science Undergraduate Student

-- 📝 Currently working on a Service Provider App
-- 💻 Learning React Native
+- 💻 Learning Spring Boot
 - 👯 Open for collaboration on exciting projects
-- 🎯 2025 Goals: Build an Industry-Level Program
+- 🎯 2025 Goals: Build a solid foundation in AI and machine learning
-- ✌ Fun fact: I do 3D Modeling as a Hobby
+- ✌ Fun fact: I design 3D models and create animations as a hobby.

 ## 🛠️ Tech Stack